ish-cd/help/jobs-and-the-runtime.md

 terminus env:clear-cache ${TSITE_ENV:-my-corp.test}
 ```

-This allows you to run the job using the drush.io UI (which doesn't provide a way to customize variables at run-time), but enables API users to provide custom values.
+This allows you to run the job using the Ish UI (which doesn't provide a way to customize variables at run-time), but enables API users to provide custom values.

 For commands that don't make sense without custom values, you could use __simple variables__ like this: